-The Project Site is within an urban area on a parcel that is currently developed with a Hermon Park in the Arroyo Seco.
-The project is zoned OS with an Open Space land use designation.
-This part of the park is located in the western portion of the Hermon Park in the Arroyo Seco group of parks, which is located just west of the Arroyo Seco Parkway, at the intersection of and Ave.
-60 and Arroyo Dr. As shown in Figure 1, below, there is a combination of qualified urban uses that are adjacent to the site.
+The project site is within an urban area on a parcel that is currently developed with an asphalt paved parking lot.
+The project site is zoned PF-1 with a Public Facilities land use designation.
+The site is surrounded by open space, a City park, and various components of the Ventura Freeway, both uses are considered public institutional uses.
+As shown in Figure 1, below, there is a combination of qualified urban uses that are adjacent to the site.
 The parcel is an infill site that is bounded by parcels that are developed with qualified urban uses.
-There are multi-family residential uses to the north, south, and west of the parcel.
-The entire eastern boundary is runs along and is adjacent to the Arroyo Seco Parkway and the Arroyo Seco Flood Channel, both of which are considered public institutional uses.
 The entire perimeter of the parcel is surrounded by qualified urban uses.
 Therefore, the parcel meets the definition of infill site.